-Dental Crowns vs. Dental Bridges
+Dental Crowns Vs. Dental Bridges

-Benefits of Dental Crowns and Bridges
+Types of Dental Bridges

-Good Candidates for Dental Crowns and Bridges
+Good Candidates for Dental Crowns and Dental Bridges

 The ideal candidates for dental crowns are men and women who would like to restore broken, damaged, or decayed teeth, cover discolored teeth to create a more attractive smile, or hold pieces of a broken tooth together and cap them for improved structure.